List of Legend of Heavenly Sphere Shurato characters: Hyūga, the King Tennin

-Hyūga, the King Deva is the leader of the Hachibushu, and the most devoted follower of Vishnu.
+Hyūga, the King Tennin is the leader of the Hachibushu, and the most devoted follower of Vishnu.
 Stalwart to a fault, Hyūga idolized Vishnu and Indrah and for a time could think of nothing but blindly fighting to cure Vishnu from her petrification.
 At first, Hyūga despised Shurato due to his laziness and sacrilege, but came to regard him as a friend due to their similar ideals regarding camaraderie.

 Hyūga's best friend is Ryōma, the two having trained and fought together in the past to the point where they know each other's strategies and techniques by heart.
 When Ryōma is manipulated into thinking Hyūga is evil, the two do battle, but due to their similar strengths and knowledge of the other's abilities, they fight into a standstill.
 This battle convinces Shurato to join Hyūga and help Vishnu, if only to prevent best friends from having to fight each other ever again.

 Hyūga is also strongly hinted to have feelings for Renge, but he never acts on them or informs her of his feelings.
 During the opening of the Heiseimon Gate, he is pitted against Renge, and after realizing they were not meant to be together, he regrettably freezes her solid and kills her.
 A now resolute Hyūga vows to kill Indrah and fight for his love.

-His Shakti armor is inspired by a tiger-like Deva, mythical beings known in Japan as Ten, and his weapons are a form of nunchaku, somewhat of a split between a kanabō, a surujin, and a chain whip, and a shield.
+His Shakti armor is inspired by Waghoba, a tiger-like deity in Hinduism, and its name is based on Devas, mythical beings known in Japan as Tennin.
+His weapons are a type of nunchaku, somewhat of a split between a kanabō, a chain whip, and a surujin, and a shield.
 Many of his abilities revolve around ice, and he is able of creating walls of ice and freezing opponents solid.